Grad Life

 Scheduled

-The Graduate School will hold Convocation on May 11, 2024, to celebrate master’s and doctoral candidates graduating in the Summer 2023, Fall 2023 and Spring 2024 terms.
+The Graduate School will hold the Master's Convocation Ceremony on May 8, 2025 at the Moody Center, to celebrate master’s candidates graduating in the Summer 2024, Fall 2024 and Spring 2025 terms.

 Event Status